idem-lab/syncomat/README.md

 We first obtain the age-specific population data we would like to generate synthetic contact matrices for.
 In this instance, we obtain this population data using the `wpp_age()` function from the `socialmixr` package.

 The next step standardises the country names.
 A point to note is that some country names have changed as this data is from the 2017 edition of the World Population Prospects.
-In this instance we use an existing list of standardised country names saved as a csv file in the project directory.
+In this instance we use an existing list of standardised country names saved as a csv file in the project directory (`"data/all_countries.csv"`).

 We then subset population data for which the country names are in the standardised list.
 The population data obtained from `wpp_age()` includes global and regional population data in addition to country-level population data.
 As we are only interested in country-level contact matrices, in this step we only select the population data of countries.